 Aaron and Candy Spelling brushed off the ridicule and lived many years in the massive estate.

 Aaron Spelling died in the mansion on June 23, 2006, at age 83.
 Three years later, the property was listed for sale at an asking price of $150 million, making it the most expensive listing in America at the time.

 It wasn’t until summer 2011 that a new owner emerged for the eccentric estate.
-Petra Ecclestone, daughter of F1 racing baron Bernie Ecclestone, paid an astounding $85 million in cash to buy the property from Candy Spelling.
+Petra Ecclestone, daughter of Formula One racing baron Bernie Ecclestone, paid an astounding $85 million in cash to buy the property from Candy Spelling.

-Ecclestone later tried to sell the property for a major profit off-market for $150 million, only to list it in 2016 for a whopping $200 million.
-And while there have been rumors that even Jay-Z and Beyonce visited the property at one point, no buyer had emerged in sight until news of the record sale broke out.
+And Ecclestone likely started feeling the burden of that, as she didn’t hold on to the property for more than a few years.
+After trying to sell the property off-market for $150 million, she listed it for sale in 2016 for a whopping $200 million.
+And while there have been rumors that even Jay-Z and Beyonce visited the property at one point, no buyer had emerged in sight until news of the record sale broke out in 2019.